 A Calories is NOT a Calorie

 It sends us reeling when clients will report an off plan, highly processed packaged food with the caveat "oh but it was only XXX calories".
-Those of us who grew up in the 80s and 90s fondly remember obsessively counting calories, looking for low fat diet foods like they were the holy grail of health before heading to do our Cindy Crawford workout VHS.
+Those of us who grew up in the 80s and 90s fondly remember obsessively counting calories, looking for low fat diet foods like they were the holy grail of health before heading to do our Cindy Crawford workout video.
 Did it work?
 Well, somewhat.
-Yes, if you've been eating in an energy surplus and then reduce your intake, you likely will lose some weight.
-But the biggest misconception is that "a calorie is a calorie", when nothing could be further from the truth.
-The way your body processes calories and stores them is different- type of food, timing and quantity all influences whether food is used to fuel your body, or is stored as fat.

 Type of Food